Zylanx/DiscordBotExec/README.md

 This contains the implementation of the exec command.
 It is a slightly edited version of the one that my bot is currently using.

 All of the code is pretty much uncommented.
-It should be at least partially possible to understand the code without them.
+It should still be at least partially possible to understand the code without them.

 ## How To Add To Your Bot
 The file "exec_command.py" contains the command